The Wilderness Systems Ride 115 Max Kayak Review – Is it Worth it?

 Size and Weight

-Coming in at 79 pounds it is relatively heavy compared to some other fishing kayaks and those who are not very strong may struggle to manage the kayak easily.
-We would say that you are likely to need to help moving the kayak any significant distance or when tying to your roof.
+Coming in at 81 lbs it is relatively heavy compared to some other fishing kayaks and those who are not very strong may struggle to manage the kayak easily.
+We would say that you are likely to need to help to move the kayak any significant distance or when tying to your roof.

 Whilst the design of this kayak is not out of this world, it does have some nifty features and, overall, it is easy on the eye.
 The kayak enjoys one of the best hull designs we have ever come across, with the outfitting of the cockpit well thought out too.